John E. Sunder

 John E. Sunder (1928-2011) (a.k.a.
 Jack Sunder) was an American historian, specializing in the early American West, and a naturalist and birdwatcher.

 Personal and professional life

 John Edward Sunder was born in St. Louis, Missouri on October 10, 1928.
-He graduated with his Bachelor of Arts in 1949, Masters of Arts in 1950 and Ph.D in history in 1954 from Washington University in St. Louis.
+He graduated with his Bachelor of Arts in 1949, Master of Arts in 1950 and Ph.D. in history in 1954 from Washington University in St. Louis.
 He joined the United States Army and served in Korea for two years.
 After returning from Korea, he moved to Austin, Texas in 1956.
 Sunder started birdwatching in the 1960s.
 He taught western history at the University of Texas.
 Sunder's historical research focused on the North American fur trade, the history of the Arctic, Canada, and American Indian history.
 He was the first person to teach a course about American Indian history in the University of Texas history department.
 He died in 2011.